ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 # A New Feature

-For the sake of an example, let us assume we are building a blog.
+For the sake of example, let us assume we are building a blog.
 Our database has a `posts` table that holds a single post on each row.
 Our blog as been so successful, that our product team wants us to implement a commenting system, in which each post has many comments.

 We start with our initial code (`V0`), and an initial database state (`S0`):